Chart Color Schemes

 Springfield Lakes is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Springfield Lakes' dwelling structures, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other').
-This contrasts with Brisbane metro's structure of 88.9% houses and 11.1% other dwellings.
-Home ownership in Springfield Lakes stood at 8.7%, with mortgaged dwellings at 48.2% and rented ones at 43.1%.
+Springfield Lakes' dwellings, as per the latest Census, were 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other').
+Brisbane metro had 88.9% houses and 11.1% other dwellings.
+Home ownership in Springfield Lakes was 8.7%, with mortgaged dwellings at 48.2% and rented ones at 43.1%.
 The median monthly mortgage repayment was $1,892, higher than Brisbane metro's $1,710.
-Median weekly rent was $420 in Springfield Lakes, compared to Brisbane metro's $360.
-Nationally, Springfield Lakes' mortgage repayments were higher at $1,892 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent was $420 compared to Brisbane metro's $360.
+Nationally, Springfield Lakes' mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing